BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-zsh.md

 ---

-Many Linux distributions bring along [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as the standard shell.
+Many Linux distributions bring along [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as their standard shell.
 Thus, I have been using it for years.
-However, a couple of month ago I was made aware of [Z shell (Zsh)](http://www.zsh.org/) and have been using ever it since on a daily basis.
+However, a couple of months ago I was made aware of [Z shell (Zsh)](http://www.zsh.org/) and have been using ever it since on a daily basis.
 In this time, I have come to love it and enjoy working with it.
 Thus, I want to outline some of my key findings and learnings in this post.

 ### Zsh
 Compared to Bash Zsh offers a wide variate of different advantages.
 Those that I have learned to appreciate most are the following: